We suffer more in imagination than in reality.”

 Yet, we do this to ourselves as older people.
 If you go to a party where no one talks with you, it may not have anything to do with you.
 It could be they’re just as anxious about you as you are about them.
 Or they're jerks.

 Perhaps it would be beneficial for you to learn to be more outgoing.
-It’s an important skill, like learning to speak English or being practiced in the mannerisms of ordinary party etiquette.
+This is an important skill, like learning to speak English or practicing the mannerisms of ordinary party etiquette.

-But no matter how hard we try not to, we’re occasionally going to find ourselves in uncomfortable situations.
-The big question is what are we going to do about it?
+But no matter how hard we try not to, we will occasionally find ourselves in uncomfortable situations.
+The big question is, what are we going to do about it?

 The root cause of most psychological problems